 \section{Discussion}

-\subsection{Broader Conditions for Optimal sample complexity}
+\subsection{Broader Conditions for Optimal Sample Complexity}

-As has been discussed in Remark~\ref{remark1} and Remark~\ref{remark2}, gESP makes a significant improvement over the state-of-the-art result, if the structural function $s(p)$ is known.
+As discussed in Remark~\ref{remark1} and Remark~\ref{remark2}, gESP offers a significant improvement over the state-of-the-art result, provided that the structural function $s(p)$ is known.
 This subsection further explores this superiority, demonstrating that gESP achieves the optimal sample complexity for a broader class of signals.

 In particular, gESP achieves the information-theoretical bound $\Omega(k\log n)$ when $s(\ceiling{\sqrt{k}}) = \Theta(1)$, while the state-of-the-art result